cometbft/cometbft-rs/docs/architecture/adr-013-proto-buf-serde.md

 Attempt to make use of the following plugins:

 * [protoc-gen-prost] to generate the core data structures.
-* [protoc-gen-prost-serde] to generate the bulk of the serde implementations for the same data structures.
+* [protoc-gen-prost-serde] (or our fork targeting `informalsystems-pbjson`) to generate the bulk of the serde implementations for the same data structures.
 * [protoc-gen-tonic] for gRPC services.

 [protoc-gen-prost]: https://github.com/neoeinstein/protoc-gen-prost/blob/main/protoc-gen-prost/README.md